Short Sale vs. Foreclosure: Which Option Is Right for You?

 Court foreclosures occur only when a lender wants a deficiency judgment.
 This gives the borrower up to a year to redeem the property in question after the foreclosure sale.
 California is also one of the few states where deficiency judgments are prohibited on an approved short sale.

-Short Sale vs Foreclosure: Which One Is Right for You?
+Short Sale vs. Foreclosure: Which One Is Right for You?

 A short sale is better for borrowers if the lender agrees to the terms.
 Homeowners can sell the property to repay what they owe without a major impact on their credit score.
+However, buying a home in pre-foreclosure can result in similar benefits for both the buyer and seller.

 If you’ve missed a few mortgage payments and have received a Notice of Default, you’ll have to act fast.
-Consult an attorney and a real estate agent to explore your options for a short sale to avoid foreclosure.
+Consult with an attorney and a real estate agent to explore your options for a short sale to avoid foreclosure.